Holding Company Data FAQ

 Q: Why does the data file for the current as-of date appear to be incomplete?

 A: Current data may appear to be incomplete as data are now made available on a flow basis.
 Data sets available between the current as-of-date and the final reporting deadline will only contain data for respondents that have submitted their reports to date.
-The final reporting deadlines for HCs are included on our website under Report Deadlines.
+For more details on final report deadlines, please contact Financial Reporting.

 Q: How often are the data files refreshed?

 A: The files for the most current five year period are refreshed daily at approximately 9:00 a.m.
 Central Time.

 Q: If an individual institution revises holding company data, when will the update be reflected in the data files?